FayadIdrissB/SLForce/conception/gestion rules.md

-# 📜 Business Rules for the Messaging Application

-## 📌 Visiting the Application

-- 🌍 A visitor can access the homepage of the application.
-- 👀 A visitor can view the services offered by the application.
-- 📝 Registration

-## 📝 Registration

-- 🆕 A visitor can register and become a user.
-- 🔄 The visitor must choose to register as a Coach or Athlete.
-- 🖊️ The visitor must fill out a form with personal information.
-- 🔑 Login

-## 🔑 Login

-- 🔓 A user can log in via a login form.
-- 📧 The user must provide their email and password to authenticate.
-- 🆘 If the user forgets their password, they can request a reset link via email.
-- 🚫 A user is allowed 8 failed login attempts before temporary access restriction.
-- 🛠️ User Profile Management

-## 🛠️ User Profile Management

-- ✉️ A user can update their email.
-- 🔒 A user can update their password.
-- 🏷️ A user can update their first name.
-- 🏷️ A user can update their last name.
-- 🗑️ A user can request account deletion.
-- ⏸️ A user can deactivate their account.
-- 🔄 A user can reactivate their account within 30 days.
-- 🏋️ Athlete-Specific Rules

-## 🏋️ Athlete-Specific Rules

-- ⚖️ An athlete must provide their weight category.
-- 📅 An athlete must provide the date of their next competition.
-- 🔄 An athlete can update their weight category.
-- 🔄 An athlete can update their competition date.
-- 💳 An athlete must have an active PayPal subscription to access premium features.
-- 🏆 Coach-Specific Rules

-## 🏆 Coach-Specific Rules

-- 💰 A coach must define a monthly subscription price.
-- 💳 A coach must have an active Stripe subscription to provide services.
-- 👨‍💻 Admin Privileges

-## 👨🏽‍💻 Admin Privileges

-- ❌ The admin can delete an account.
-- 🚷 The admin can ban an account.
-- 💰 Subscription and Payments

-## 💰 Subscription and Payments

-- 🏋️‍♂️ An athlete can subscribe to a coach.
-- 💵 Subscription payments for athletes are managed via PayPal.
-- 💲 Subscription payments for coaches are managed via Stripe.
-- ❌ An athlete can cancel their subscription at any time.
-- ⚠️ An athlete loses access to premium features if the subscription is not renewed.
-- 🔄 A coach must maintain an active Stripe subscription to keep their coaching status.
-- 💬 Messaging System

-## 💬 Messaging System

-- 🗨️ A coach and an athlete can chat with each other.
-- 🔄 Messages are handled via Stream Chat.
-- ✉️ A user can send text messages.
-- 🗑️ A user can delete their messages.
-- 🚩 A user can report inappropriate messages.
-- ✅ Messages must have a status (e.g., sent, delivered, read).
+Business Rules – Messaging & Coaching Application (English Version)

+This document contains the complete and updated business rules of the application, rewritten for clarity and adapted to the architecture using Tinode for messaging.

+## 1. Visitor Rules

+1.1 Access

+A visitor can access the homepage of the application.

+A visitor can view the list of services offered.

+A visitor cannot access premium or messaging features.

+1.2 Registration

+A visitor can create an account.

+During registration, the visitor must choose a role:

+Coach

+Athlete

+The visitor must fill out a form with required personal information.

+After registration:

+A corresponding Tinode account must also be created.

+The Tinode User ID must be linked to the application's user ID.

+## 2. Authentication Rules

+2.1 Login

+A user can log in using email + password.

+Authentication is performed using JWT (access + refresh tokens).

+Access token expires quickly (e.g., 15 minutes).

+Refresh token expires later (e.g., 7 days).

+2.2 Forgot Password

+A user can request a password reset link via email.

+The link must expire after a short period.

+2.3 Account Lockout

+After 8 failed login attempts, the account is temporarily locked.

+Lock duration: configurable (e.g., 15 minutes).

+2.4 Multi‑Factor Authentication (optional)

+A user can enable 2FA using:

+Email code

+SMS code

+Authenticator app

+## 3. User Profile Rules

+3.1 Editable Information

+A user can update:

+First name

+Last name

+Email

+Password

+3.2 Account Management

+A user can deactivate their account.

+A deactivated account can be reactivated within 30 days.

+A user may request permanent account deletion.

+## 4. Athlete‑Specific Rules

+4.1 Required Information

+An athlete must provide:

+Weight category

+Next competition date

+4.2 Modifications

+An athlete can update weight category.

+An athlete can update competition date.

+4.3 Subscription Rules

+An athlete must have an active PayPal subscription to access premium features.

+A subscription can be cancelled at any time.

+When the subscription ends or expires:

+Premium features are disabled.

+The athlete cannot send messages to coaches.

+## 5. Coach‑Specific Rules

+5.1 Required Information

+A coach must define their monthly subscription price.

+5.2 Subscription Status

+A coach must maintain an active Stripe subscription.

+If the coach's Stripe subscription becomes inactive:

+The coach loses access to coaching tools.

+Athletes cannot subscribe to them.

+## 6. Admin Rules

+6.1 Account Moderation

+The admin can delete any user account.

+The admin can ban a user.

+6.2 Reporting System

+Admin receives reports sent by users.

+Admin can take actions such as:

+Warning the user

+Temporary or permanent ban

+## 7. Subscription & Payment Rules

+7.1 Athlete Payments (PayPal)

+Payments for coaches made by athletes must be processed via PayPal.

+Each PayPal subscription must store:

+Start date

+End date

+Status

+Price

+7.2 Coach Payments (Stripe)

+Coaches must pay Stripe to maintain premium coaching status.

+The application must store the Stripe subscription ID.

+When Stripe notifies via webhook:

+Update subscription status in the database.

+7.3 Cancellation Rules

+Users can cancel subscriptions at any time.

+Refunds follow the policy of the payment provider.

+## 8. Messaging Rules (Tinode‑Based)

+8.1 Access

+Only athletes with an active PayPal subscription can chat with their assigned coach.

+Only coaches with an active Stripe subscription can respond to athletes.

+8.2 Message Sending

+Messages are NOT stored in the application database.

+All messages are stored and delivered by Tinode.

+The application must store only:

+Tinode user ID (for each user)

+Tinode topic IDs (if needed)

+8.3 Operations

+Users can:

+Send text messages

+Delete their own messages

+See read receipts

+Report inappropriate messages

+8.4 Real‑Time Features

+Real‑time delivery

+Typing indicators

+Online/offline status

+Read receipts

+Message history

+All real‑time features are managed by Tinode, not by your backend.